-- 1. complete 30 or more semester hours of course work; - 2. satisfy the Admission Test by

-- a. having a 3.0 GPA in all Liberal Arts and Sciences1 courses (20 hours or more) OR

-- b. passing the OGET OR
+- 1. complete 30 or more semester hours of course work; - 2. satisfy the Admission Test by - a. having a 3.0 GPA in all General Education courses (30 hours or more) OR - b. passing the OGET OR - c. having a 22 or better ACT score w/writing or 1120 or better SAT score w/writing score

-- c. passing the Praxis Core OR

-- d. having a Bachelor's Degree;

-NOTE: The State Regents for Higher Education review the testing policy for admission to teacher education each year and sometimes makes changes.
-Information concerning the current testing policy will be posted and available in written or electronic form.

-- 3. achieve an overall minimum grade point average of 2.5, with a 2.5 grade point average in the last 24 hours (See Exhibit C); - 4. successfully complete the Oral English and Hearing Screening; - 5. successfully complete the following courses or their equivalents, with a "C" or better: IDS 1013, Rhetoric and Public Speaking; IDS 1113, Writing I; IDS 1123, Writing II; and IDS 1223, Mathematics in the Modern World; - 6. satisfactorily demonstrate proficiency in written English by - a. completing Writing I and Writing II, or equivalent courses, with A's and/or B's, OR - b. earning an acceptable score on the writing portion of the OGET, OR - c. earning an acceptable score on the writing portion of the Praxis Core, OR - d. earning an acceptable score on the CAAP Essay test. - 7. obtain recommendations from three faculty members and one classroom teacher or principal who can evaluate the candidate's work with children in a classroom situation (See Exhibit D);

-NOTE: These recommendations, along with the classroom teacher's evaluation from the candidate's field experience(s) will be reviewed by the Teacher Education Screening Committee to help determine if the candidate exhibits the personal and professional characteristics required for admission to the USAO Teacher Education Program.
+- d. passing the Praxis Core OR - e. having a Bachelor's Degree; - NOTE: The State Regents for Higher Education review the testing policy for admission to teacher education each year and sometimes makes changes.
+Information concerning the current testing policy will be posted and available in written or electronic form. - 3. achieve an overall minimum grade point average of 2.5, with a 2.5 grade point average in the last 24 hours (See Exhibit C); - 4. successfully complete the Oral English and Hearing Screening; - 5. successfully complete the following courses or their equivalents, with a "C" or better: IDS 1013, Rhetoric and Public Speaking; IDS 1113, Writing I; IDS 1123, Writing II; and IDS 1223, Mathematics in the Modern World; - satisfactorily demonstrate proficiency in written English by - a. completing Writing I and Writing II, or equivalent courses, with A's and/or B's, OR - b. earning an acceptable score on the writing portion of the OGET, OR - c. earning an acceptable score on the writing portion of the Praxis Core, OR - d. earning an acceptable score on the CAAP Essay test. - 7. obtain recommendations from three faculty members and one classroom teacher or principal who can evaluate the candidate's work with children in a classroom situation (See Exhibit D); - NOTE: These recommendations, along with the classroom teacher's evaluation from the candidate's field experience(s) will be reviewed by the Teacher Education Screening Committee to help determine if the candidate exhibits the personal and professional characteristics required for admission to the USAO Teacher Education Program.
 Candidates who have not completed EDUC 2011, Level 1 Clinical Experience at USAO, must provide documentation of their experiences working with children or youth.

-- 8. submit a completed application to the Director of Teacher Education (See Exhibit E); and - 9. complete an interview with the Admissions Screening Committee (See Exhibit G).
+8. submit a completed application to the Director of Teacher Education (See Exhibit E); and

-NOTE: The application for admission requests a copy of ACT scores.
+- 9. complete an interview with the Admissions Screening Committee (See Exhibit G). - NOTE: The application for admission requests a copy of ACT scores.
 There is no score requirement.
 The request is for research purposes.